ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 number is lower than the crossover rate, then the crossover is applied by producing two new children.
 Otherwise, both parents become the new children in the offspring population.
 7. What value should we use for the mutation rate if we only want to modify one gene at maximum?
-By using that value, what does happen with the GA?
-How could you fix it?
 8. How could you use the number of function evaluations as the stopping criterion in the GA?
 9. How could you incorporate elitism in the survivor selection scheme?
 10. Could you write a version of the GA where a *replace-worst* survivor strategy is considered?